klemenjak/YoMoPie/README.md

 * The YoMoPie Python package enables easy handling -->

-## Research Paper related to YomoPie
+## Research Paper on YomoPie

-In case you use PCB design, code, or material for research purposes, we kindly ask you to cite our paper:
+All design files and pieces of software are available free of charge.
+However, in case you use the PCB design, code, or other material for research purposes, we kindly ask you to cite our peer-reviewed research paper:

 * *Title*: YoMoPie: A User-Oriented Energy Monitor to Enhance Energy Efficiency in Households
 * *Authors*: Mr. Christoph Klemenjak, Mr. Stefan Jost and Dr. Wilfried Elmenreich
 * *Conference*: 2018 IEEE Conference on Technologies for Sustainability (SusTech)

+Recommended Citation:
 ```
 @INPROCEEDINGS{klemenjak2018yomopie,
 author={C. Klemenjak and S. Jost and W. Elmenreich},